danielschleindlsperger/ov-movies/README.md

 ## Roadmap (TODOs)

+- Deployment
+    - Remove CDK deployment to AWS
+    - Deploy to Heroku
+    - HTTP Webhook to trigger crawler with IFTTT
 - Include original German movies as well
 - HTML page with filterable results (Optional)
     - Pushover Notifications have a maximum length so we could just render it out as html and shorten the notification